'Hot Jupiters' Can Grow In Size As They Age, Claim Scientists

 The discovery is quite thrilling and has the scientific community excited.
 Juliette Becker, a student of University of Michigan summed it up when she said that researchers have delved into existing data for these exoplanets for decades but not made any substantial breakthrough.
 This was taken to believe that having close-in planetary companions was not plausible.
 However, the current discovery bears testimony to the fact that it is possible.

-While one cannot spot a Hot Jupiter with naked eye; however, there are few super telescopes that are able to pick them up.
+While one cannot spot a Hot Jupiter with the naked eye, there are few super telescopes that are able to pick them up.

 From Our Sponsor